Sri Venkateswara College of Engineering: History

 The college complex at Nazarathpet (near Poonamallee) was inaugurated on 8 April 1985 by the former Governor of Tamil Nadu.

 In 1991, the college shifted into its new campus at Pennalur, near the town of Sriperumbudur.
 Sri Venkateswara College of Engineering received approval from the All India Council for Technical Education the same year.
-Courses in electrical & electronics engineering and chemical engineering were started in 1994.
+Courses in Electrical & Electronics engineering and Chemical Engineering were started in 1994.

-SVCE celebrated its decennial in March 1995 in the presence of former Minister of State for Commerce and present home minister of the Government of India.
-In 1996 it began a course in information technology and was the first college in the country to do so.
-The college obtained an ISO 9001:2000 certification in 2002.
+SVCE celebrated its decennial in March 1995 in the presence of former Minister of State for Commerce, Government of India.
+In 1996 it began a course in Information technology and became the first college in the country to do so.
+The college obtained an ISO 21001:2018 certification in 2024.
 SVCE obtained autonomy from UGC in 2016.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 176 among engineering colleges in 2020.
+The National Institutional Ranking Framework (NIRF) ranked it in the 151-200 band among engineering colleges in 2023.

-(ii) NAAC grade A+ got by SVCE.
+It also has NAAC grade A+.The institution has autonomous status up to 2032.